Mikko's code blog

 An important thing to remember when developing web-applications is that your own front end JavaScript app isn’t the only one that can use your API.
 Your API might not be intended as public, but it still can be.
 If the server HTTP API is available at a public address, everyone can try to use it with a HTTP client of their choice.

-This is a short story about how I found all available discount codes for a ferry operator’s web shop, and successfully paired the codes with ferry trips.
+This is a short story about how I found all available discount codes for a flight operator’s web shop, and successfully paired the codes with trips.

 Very familiar looking form for inserting discount codes